Wash your hands. Wear a mask. Practice social distancing or stay home. You know the drill by now.

 While the survey had many “surprising phone usage statistics, and they all point to the same result: We spend too much time staring at screens,” adds Max.
 And, thanks to 2020’s word of the year, doomscrolling, that’s probably gotten worse.

-While certainly no easy task, what between work, socializing, and entertaining ourselves, too much screen tie breeds anxiety.
+While certainly no easy task, between work, socializing, and entertaining ourselves, too much screen tie breeds anxiety.
 It can also cause insomnia.
 And it also prevents us from engaging in healthier and more productive activities.

 The good news?
 You can use your trusty calendar to break this habit by: